Mary Madison, RN, RAC-CT, CDP

 Clinical Consultant – Briggs Healthcare

-Washington, DC, March 15, 2022—Today, the Medicare Payment Advisory Commission (MedPAC) releases its March 2022 Report to the Congress: Medicare Payment Policy.
+On March 15, 2023, the Medicare Payment Advisory Commission (MedPAC) released its March 2023 Report to the Congress: Medicare Payment Policy.
 The report includes MedPAC’s analyses of payment adequacy in traditional fee-for-service (FFS) Medicare and reviews the status of Medicare Advantage (MA) and the prescription drug benefit (Part D).
-This report also satisfies four additional legislative mandates that address: a payment adjustment for certain low volume acute care hospitals, recent changes to the home health payment system, the performance of certain specialized MA plans, and a value-based payment program for post-acute care services.
+This report also satisfies an additional legislative mandate to compare per enrollee spending in the MA program with that of traditional FFS.

 Chapter 1: Context for Medicare payment policy